dariosky/udacity-sdc-p3/README.md

 In the normalization, when training I choose randomly one of the variations of the original image: the original or a horizontal flip (with inverted steer).
-Both of them are cutted top-bottom so to remove the car hood and part of the sky (that is not relevant)
+Both of them are cutted top-bottom so to remove the car hood and part of the sky (that is not relevant).
+I'm also using the Keras ImageDataGenerator, to produce random rotations of up to 5°.

 Here, for a random image I display the variations.
 For the track 1, normalizing the luminosity via the Y channel, doesn't seem useful, as the track is constantly bright.
 Surely it could be useful for track 2.